adityaketkar/eisenlist/README.md

 Here are some resources that might help you make best use of this webapp:
 * [Use calendars.
 Not to-do lists.](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd) [ Article on how to plan your day ]
-* [How to use Eisenhower Boxes and be productive](https://jamesclear.com/eisenhower-box) ... will update this periodically
+* [How to use Eisenhower Boxes and be productive](https://jamesclear.com/eisenhower-box)

+... will update this list periodically

 Of course, no software is perfect.
 Let me know your suggestions and feature requests here.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.